 What type of organization is this?

-Homeschool Kingdom is a Non-for-Profit Organization.
+Homeschool Kingdom is a Not-for-Profit Organization.
 This means we are legally not allowed to profit from this group.
-We are not a 501c3, so we are not able to give you receipts for tax exemptions.
+We are not a 501c3, so we are not able to give you receipts for tax exempt donations.
 None of the board members take a salary.
-In fact, please let us know if you would like to see our finances at any time.
+On the contrary, the Board is so invested with time and finances that our tuition is paid in advance and we regularly donate to cover our financial obligations.
+Any excess funds are reinvested into our organization for services and supplies.
+We keep our prices as low as possible for our members.
+Please let us know if you would like to see our financial records at any time.

 What's the difference between Independent Instructor* and Parent-Led?

 These are classes taught by an independent consultant who is an expert in their field.
 They are willing to come on-site to provide instruction in exchange for payment.
 They do not have children enrolled in HSK.
 They are not volunteers.